 In People v.
 Clark, the court upheld the prosecution's completion with a tape-recorded portion of a witness interview and rejected a defense argument that the completing portion of a statement must be introduced in the same form as the original portion of the statement.
-In that case, defense counsel used transcripts of a witness's interview with police to refresh the witness's recollection during questioning on cross-examination.
-On re-direct, the prosecution was permitted to introduce completing portions of the tape recorded interview itself.
+In that case, defense counsel used transcripts of a witness's interview with police to refresh the witness's recollection during questioning on cross-examination.15 On re-direct, the prosecution was permitted to introduce completing portions of the tape recorded interview itself.
 Although the defense acknowledged questioning the witness concerning the interview, the defense argued that no portion of the transcript was ever put into evidence and argued that Evidence Code section 356 would only allow the complete conversation to be admitted in the form of further questioning of the witness, rather than in its recorded form as a tape or its written form as a transcript.
-The California court rejected this argument about consistent form: "Here, whatever the form of the evidence, the "subject of inquiry" under Evidence Code section 356 concerned the same conversation, the one Grasso had with Weaver.
+The California court rejected this argument about consistent form: "Here, whatever the form of the same conversation, the one Grasso had with Weaver.
 The trial court therefore did not err in admitting the tape recordings under Evidence Code section 356."